peter850421/Dandelion/README.md

 system information of each box is recorded onto the entrance server's database.
 All recorded boxes periodically send pertinent information, such as measured bandwidth, available memory space and GEOIP info, etc., to the entrance server.
-If the entrance server does not receive any updates from a box after some given time, the server will remove that box from its database.Each publisher keeps track of a list of box information from the entrance server.
+If the entrance server does not receive any updates from a box after some given time, the server will remove that box from its database.
+Each publisher keeps track of a list of box information from the entrance server.
 Users access the collected bandwidth through publishers.
 Users first push the file to the publisher.
 Then the publisher picks an appropriate box from its list and send the file to that box.
 If users would like to know where the file goes, they could make queries to the publisher.